blakekrpec/PyPeekr/README.md

 ### Server

 #### Windows Server
-[LibreHardwareMonitor](https://github.com/blakekrpec/LibreHardwareMonitor) project as the server on Windows to host the pc information over the web.
+[LibreHardwareMonitor](https://github.com/blakekrpec/LibreHardwareMonitor) is used as the server on Windows to host the pc information over the web.
+This was easier than getting to cpu stats via python on Windows.

 To install LibreHardwareMonitor, grab the latest release.
 Then extract, and run the app.